 Increases in income tax rates or other changes in tax laws, including changes in how existing tax laws are interpreted or enforced, can adversely affect our financial performance.
 For example, economic and political conditions in countries where we are subject to taxes, including the United States, have in the past and could continue to result in significant changes in tax legislation or regulation.
-For example, numerous countries have agreed to a statement in support of the Organization for Economic Cooperation and Development model rules that propose a partial global profit reallocation and a global minimum tax rate of 15% and European Union member states have recently agreed to implement the global minimum tax.
-There can be no assurance that other individual countries will adopt these changes, or that once adopted by any country, that these changes will not have adverse effects on our financial performance.
+For example, numerous countries have agreed to a statement in support of the Organization for Economic Cooperation and Development model (OECD) rules that propose a partial global profit reallocation and a global minimum tax rate of 15%.
+Certain countries, including European Union member states, have enacted or are expected to enact legislation incorporating the global minimum tax with effect as early as 2024 and widespread implementation of a global minimum tax is expected by 2025.
+As the legislation becomes effective in countries in which we do business, our taxes could increase and negatively impact our provision for income taxes.
 This increasingly complex global tax environment has in the past and could continue to increase tax uncertainty, resulting in higher compliance costs and adverse effects on our financial performance.
 We are also subject to regular reviews, examinations and audits by numerous taxing authorities with respect to income and non-income based taxes.
 Economic and political pressures to increase tax revenues in jurisdictions in which we operate, or the adoption of new or reformed tax legislation or regulation, has made and could continue to make resolving tax disputes more difficult and the final resolution of tax audits and any related litigation can differ from our historical provisions and accruals, resulting in an adverse effect on our financial performance.